From micro to macro: cooling data centers from the inside out

 “Improving the cooling efficiency of these microchips will have a huge impact,” Wei said.
 “If we can scale up our micro solution into a macro solution, then those energy savings will multiply by every data center in the world.”

-The three-year $1.9 million grant, which starts in July 2023, is Wei’s first major research award since joining Purdue last year.
+The three-year $2.1 million grant started in July 2023, Wei’s first major research award since joining Purdue.
+ARPA-E increased the award in October 2024 to a total of $2.5 million.

 “As a new professor, it’s not always easy to be selected for these projects, especially as a lead P.I.,” Wei said.
 “But my mentor, professor Weibel, encouraged me to apply.
 The proposal took a long time to come together, but when they approved it, I was so excited!
 I’m thankful to ARPA-E for funding these cutting-edge projects.”